-In some cases, when charged, respondents may accept responsibility for violating University policy in a written notice to the Conduct Resolution Officer or Panel.
+In some cases, when charged, respondents may accept responsibility for violating University policy in a written notice to the resolution body.
 This option will be provided in the charge notice to the respondent if it is a viable option.
-The Conduct Resolution Officer or Panel will determine appropriate outcomes without requiring a meeting with the respondent.
+The resolution body will determine appropriate outcomes without requiring a meeting with the respondent.

 Respondents that accept the administrative decision will not be permitted to appeal the decision unless procedural rights have been violated.
 It should be noted that if a respondent’s file has a record of similar violations then a sanction may be issued based on the totality of the respondent’s history and circumstances presented.

 Alternative Resolution Process

 The alternative resolution process is designed to eliminate a hostile environment without taking formal action against a Respondent and to reach a mutually-agreeable resolution to the complaint.
 Both parties have the option to pursue an alternative resolution process and it may be initiated any time prior to reaching a determination regarding responsibility.
 Both parties must agree to participate in the alternative resolution process.

 If alternative efforts are unsuccessful, the formal resolution process may be initiated.
 Either party has the right to end the information resolution process and begin the formal process at any time prior to an agreed-upon resolution.
 The University reserves the right to determine a situation is not eligible for an this resolution process.